 Hackers are increasingly targeting hotels and shopping malls in pursuit of high-value targets.
-A recent Bloomberg report explains how some criminals check in to hotels with the explicit goal of stealing valuable data.

 You can protect your device by using a VPN, which will encrypt your internet traffic and make it much, much harder for hackers to intercept and steal your data.

 Your ISP almost certainly monitors your online activity.
-If you live in a country without strong net neutrality laws, your ISP can even deliberately slow down your connection when you carry out bandwidth-heavy activities like downloading a large file or torrenting.
+If you live in a country without strong Net Neutrality laws, your ISP can even deliberately slow down your connection when you carry out bandwidth-heavy activities like downloading a large file or torrenting.
 This is called bandwidth throttling.